Revisiting the uncharted

 The latest Kayo Dot release catches Toby Driver drifting further and further away from his extreme rock roots, deep into the unknown where the old merges with the new to become something, somewhere.
-To be honest, it has never mattered to me if it's metal or not.
 Despite being extreme in a general sense, Kayo Dot was never meant to appeal to metal fans or fans of any other specific genre.
 I honestly don't know who is this music addressed to, and I doubt it is actually addressed to anyone in particular.
-All I can say is that you should approach the album with an open mind and forget what you know about art-rock, jazz, progressive electronica or synth-pop.
+All I can say is that you should approach the album with an open mind and discard any preconceptions you have about art-rock, jazz, progressive electronica or synth-pop.
 Plastic House on Base of Sky is neither of those things.
 It is more.